Git in 5 seconds

 gpr

-<follow instructions (add some reviewers) to create a pull request to master>
+<follow instructions (add some reviewers) to create a pull request to main>

 On commits and amending